ClintPollock/britive-no-static-keys-azure/README.md

-# britive-no-static-keys
+# britive-no-static-keys-azure
-Demonstrates checking out AWS S3 access and listing buckets using OIDC federated workload with no static keys!
+Demonstrates checking out Azure access and listing resources using OIDC federated workload with no static keys!